open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 scenarios, it is impossible to come up with a single agent overhead estimate.
 To find the overhead of any instrumentation agent in a given deployment, you have to conduct experiments and collect measurements directly.
-Therefore, treat all statements about performance must as general information and guidelines that are subject to evaluation in a specific system.
+Therefore, treat all statements about performance as general information and guidelines that are subject to evaluation in a specific system.

 The following sections describe the minimum requirements of the OpenTelemetry